LeHuman/CS450/HW2/PA2.md

 In order to implement the system call `countTraps` I had add additional kernel code.
 `countTraps`, as the assignment describes it, should count whenever any trap occurs.
-However, because I was somewhat confused as to what the assignment is asking for exactly when it comes to each *type* of trap, I implemented counters for every process which count *both* the traps that occur and the system calls that get called.
+However, because I was confused as to what the assignment was asking for exactly, I implemented counters for every individual process which counts *both* the traps that occur and the system calls that get called.

 Each process is represented with the struct `proc`.
 I took advantage of this by adding the attributes `trapcounts` and `syscounts`.
 Both of these attributes are arrays that are long enough to store a counter for each possible system call and trap.
 With these counters I can now increment them whenever we enter `trap` or `syscall`, using `myproc` to get the current running process.
+I can also reset them whenever a process is reaped when running `wait`.
-However, before I can increment the arrays, I need to define which indexes were for what trap number or system call number.
+However, before I can increment the arrays, I needed to define which indexes were for what trap number or system call number.

 ### Counting Traps to OS

-For the trap numbers, because the actual numbers in `traps.h` ranged from `0-500`, I had to map each `trapno` to the numbers `0-22` to make it cleaner to implement.
+For the trap numbers, because the actual numbers in `traps.h` ranged from `0-500` noncontinuous, I had to map each `trapno` to the numbers `0-22` to make it cleaner to implement.
 This was done with the function `trapnos`.

 I also needed a way to represent each `trapno` with a string.
 I did this with the array `trapnames`, where each `trapno` mapped to the appropriate string.